Remod-org/MoMRevisited/README.md

 History:
   On June 25, 2024, 505 Games took servers for the game offline.
 This existed as possibly 2 servers on AWS that were used for server and client registration.
 They facilitated a server list and client to server matchmaking.

   Since this time, servers cannot register and will fail to start.
-Clients also cannot be approved for connecting to any server.
+Clients also cannot browse for servers or be approved for connecting to any server.

   This code consists of:
   - Injection to the server to modify the login process.
 This is custom code by gwog which uses a 3rd party injector application.